History of Tlaxcala

-Another key source for Tlaxcalan history is the Lienzo de Tlaxala, a colonial-era pictorial codex, produced in the second half of the sixteenth century.
+Another key source for Tlaxcalan history is the Lienzo de Tlaxcala, a colonial-era pictorial codex, produced in the second half of the sixteenth century.
 It was created at the request of the cabildo of the city of Tlaxcala.
 According to the information that is known about the document, three copies were produced, one of which would be sent to Spain as a present for King Charles V; the second copy would have been taken to Mexico City to be delivered to the viceroy and the last one would be guarded by the ark of the Tlaxcalan cabildo.
 These three copies are lost and the Lienzo is known only through a reproduction made in 1773 by Manuel de Ylláñez on the eighteenth-century lienzo is held by the municipal government of Tlaxcala.